Cash Assistances

 UNHCR relies on multiple sources of information to reach eligibility decisions related to cash assistance.

-Each refugee and asylum seeker’s profile are compared against other refugees and asylum-seekers registered with UNHCR and the one who is more vulnerable is selected.
-Any eligibility decisions related to cash does not deny or enhance access to other assistance programs.
+Any eligibility decisions related to cash do not deny or enhance access to other assistance programs.

 I was asked to provide money to be included on the cash assistance list, what should I do?